MoniaMolinari/GeoTIFF2JPEG/README.md

 The output is the image recovered in GeoTIFF format.
 For the considered example the output image is available [here](https://www.dropbox.com/s/14talzqj5cv8kzu/20180402163741_APS_MM_ZENITH.tif?dl=0).

 # References
-Molinari M.E, Manzoni M., Petrushevsky N., Monti-Guarnieri A., Venuti G., Meroni A.N., Mascitelli A., Parodi A. A NOVEL PROCEDURE FOR GENERATION OF SAR-DERIVED ZTD MAPS FOR
+Molinari M.E, Manzoni M., Petrushevsky N., Monti-Guarnieri A., Venuti G., Meroni A.N., Mascitelli A., Parodi A., 2021.
+A novel procedure for generation of SAR-derived ZTD maps for weather prediction: application to South Africa use case.
-WEATHER PREDICTION: APPLICATION TO SOUTH AFRICA USE CASE.
 [TO COMPLETE AFTER PUBLICATION]